 The Rite of Spring

-Gothenburg Symphony with Bruce Liu as soloist in Tchaikovsky’s first piano concerto.
+Gothenburg Symphony with Bruce Liu as soloist in Rachmaninoff’s second piano concerto (Please note: change or programme).

 We hear another kind of Russian music in Stravinsky’s ground-breaking ballet, the Rite of Spring.
 Its 1913 world premiere in Paris is one of the most spectacular scandals in music history.
 The audience booed and shrieked; Stravinsky was furious and left the venue.
 No, artistic innovation is not always received with open arms, but as everything matures with time, music that was initially met with resistance can evolve into a revered part of the repertoire – as with the Rite of Spring, a modern classic.